 - Price – You’ll definitely pay more than your local grocery store.
 What you get in return is hard to compare though in terms of quantity.

-Crowd Cow are regularly updating their website with different deals and stock, so be sure to check that out.
+Crowd Cow is regularly updating their website with different deals and stock, so be sure to check that out.

 Ordering and shipping